 Type 'air quality' into a search engine and you will be presented with more than four billion responses - a bewildering array of answers that reflect the importance of the subject and the breadth of the questions that surround it.

-But it is not just the sheer number of Google results that is shocking; the evidence surrounding the dangers of poor air quality is alarming too.
-Here are four facts that support this assertion:
+But it is not just the sheer number of Google results that is shocking; the evidence surrounding the dangers of poor air quality are alarming too.

+Here are just four facts that support this assertion:

-- Children who live in areas with high levels of particulates and NO2 have up to 10% less lung capacity than those who don't. - Particulate Matter and NO2 cost the National health service and social care in England almost £43 million in 2017.
-This is expected to increase to£1.6 billion by 2025. - In the UK, long-term exposure to particulate air pollution is estimated to have an effect equivalent to 29,000 deaths a year. - An estimated 1,327,424 new cases of the disease are predicted by 2035, which are attributable to PM that has a diameter of less than 2.5 microns.
-If outdoor air is not effectively filtered and cleaned, there is a risk that the indoor air will contain a very large quantity of the harmful particulates that find their way into people's respiratory tracts and circulation systems.
+- Children who live in areas with high levels of particulates and NO2 have up to 10% less lung capacity than those who don't. - American Lung Association's "State of the Air Report" states nearly five in 10 people live where the air is unhealthy. - Journal of Environmental Research reports 18% (1 in 5) of global deaths caused by air pollution, highest number ever scientifically reported; and in the U.S., 13% of total deaths from air pollution. - An estimated 1,327,424 new cases of disease are predicted by 2035, which are attributable to PM that has a diameter of less than 2.5 microns.

+If outdoor air is not effectively filtered and cleaned, there is a risk that the indoor air will contain a very large quantity of the harmful particulates that find their way into people's respiratory tracts and circulatory systems.
 These particles and other substances can combine with those already present inside buildings and become more aggressive and harmful, making indoor air pollution many more times as hazardous as the outdoor variety.
 But with quality air filters in air handling units, a significant proportion of these harmful outdoor particles can be stopped before they are spread through the ventilation system.

 This means that in polluted cities like London, Paris, Los Angeles, Beijing and New Delhi, it is possible to improve the quality of the indoor air until it reaches an acceptable level using the ventilation system alone.
 If a mobile air purifier is installed in rooms as an extra measure, a consistently high level of air quality can be achieved, even if the number of particulates and other substances in the outdoor air varies significantly.

+5.5 million Premature deaths around

-5.5 million Premature deaths around the world each year from air pollution
+Premature deaths around the world each year from air pollution

-Indoor air pollutants Pollutants that can affect the air quality inside buildings fall into one or more of the following categories:
+Indoor air pollutants

+Pollutants that can affect air quality inside buildings fall into one or more of the following categories:

+Particulate matter

-Particulate matter Includes dust, smoke and tobacco smoke, pollen, animal dander, particles generated from combustion appliances such as cooking stoves, and particles associated with tiny organisms such as dust mites, mould and bacteria.
+Includes dust, smoke and tobacco smoke, pollen, animal dander, particles generated from combustion appliances such as cooking stoves, and particles associated with tiny organisms such as dust mites, mould and bacteria.

+Gaseous pollutants

-Gaseous pollutants Come from combustion processes.
+Come from combustion processes.
 Sources include solid fuel heating sources with insufficient venting, gas cooking stoves, vehicle exhaust and tobacco smoke.
 They also come from building materials, furnishings, adhesives, paint and varnish, cleaning products and pesticides.

+Environmental pollution

-Environmental pollution Outside contaminants such as vehicle fumes and industrial pollution can seep into buildings, but there is also a risk from naturally occurring gases such as radon.
+Outside contaminants such as vehicle fumes and industrial pollution can seep into buildings, but there is also a risk from naturally occurring gases such as radon.

 Human Contamination

-The people in our offices and buildings are often the carriers of viruses that can spread around the building.
+The people in our offices and buildings are often the carriers of Viruses which can spread around the building.
 These viruses can sometimes spread through the air we breathe.

 What is 'bad' air?